 Smart devices such as smartphones, and tablets have yet to reach that milestone to power an OS developed for computers to run on them.

 They come as close as they can be right now, with advancements being made every few weeks through updates.

 Best Windows PC Emulator for Android

-Here are the best Windows emulators and simulators for Android that are currently working on a wide array of Android devices.
+Here are the best Windows emulators and simulators for Android that are currently working on a wide array of Android Smartphones and Tablets.

-This is as close you will get to the Windows emulator for Android if you are looking to run Windows apps on an Android device.
+This is as close as you will get to the Windows emulator for Android if you are looking to run Windows apps on an Android device.
 Wine is a multi-platform emulator of sorts to run Windows applications on different operating systems.

 You can run 32-bit, as well as 64-bit Windows app on the emulator.
 They have added support for earlier Windows such as 3.1 in their recent updates to the emulator.